 environment.
 In order for this to work, the environment needs to be

 Please be aware that as SDKMAN is written in bash, it requires a bash environment

 to be present.
-SDKMAN can not be installed natively on Windows and requires WLS, Cygwin or MSYS+MinGW.
+SDKMAN can not be installed natively on Windows and requires WSL, Cygwin or MSYS+MinGW.

 For the more adventurous among us, we have a beta channel.

 All new CLI features will first be rolled out to this group of users for

 Beta versions can be considered stable for the most part, but might

 To join the beta program, simply update the the

 Next, open a new terminal and perform a forced update with: